Madek/madek-exporter/README.md

     rm -rf app/dev/js/front.js app/dev/js/out_front.js
     lein descjop-figwheel

+### Stylesheets

+The Electron front includes stylesheets which we are building continuously with

+    lein sass watch

 ### The Electron app

 Wait until all the three previous ones are ready.
 Then e.g. on MacOS:

     ./electron/Electron.app/Contents/MacOS/Electron app/dev

+### Running and Debugging the Production App

+The electron parts can be build with `bin/build-electron-prod` and the jvm with `lein uberjar`.
+It is then possible to start it e.g.

+    ./electron/Electron.app/Contents/MacOS/Electron app/prod

+This is quite close to executing a ready built.
+If that doesn't show the problem.
+It is possible to get even closer by building, e.g. `bin/build-mac-os` the complete app and running it, e.g.
+`./madek-app-darwin-x64/madek-app.app/Contents/MacOS/madek-app` on MacOS.

+Caveat: a still running jvm process for development will likely cause port conflicts.